Celebrate this childhood milestone and use one of these adorable First Day of School Photo Ideas to capture the moment and treasure it for a lifetime!

 Text on Photo from The Suburban Mom

-If you want to go an extra step make the photos black and white.
-But, if you are doing this we recommend keeping a copy of the color versions too, just so you can remember if the dress was green or blue in years to come.
+If you want to go an extra step, make the photos black and white.
+But, if you are doing this, we recommend keeping a copy of the color versions too, so that you can remember if the dress was green or blue in years to come.